s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

 ## ENI Key Details
 - low-budget, high-availability
-- Enhanced Networking ENI for high network throughput
+- Enhanced Networking ENI
+  - for high network throughput
-- Enhanced Networking ENI uses signle root I/O virtualization
+  - uses signle root I/O virtualization
+  - between 10 Gbps AND 100 Gbps
 - SR-IOV means higher I/O and lower throughput and higher bandwidth, high packet per second performance, consistently lower inter-instance latencies
 - no extra charge for enhanced networking ENI, but not avaibleable on all ec2
 - ENI can be attached when EC2 is running, stopped or being lauched